 All these are plans.

 To realize them I’ll have to do a lot of work, on a daily basis; outdoors and at home – these are the short-term goals.

-Below is a sample of my runs in last 6 weeks
+Below is a sample of my runs during the last six weeks